 Here is my official bio:

 Emily Stimpson Chapman is an award-winning Catholic writer based in Pittsburgh, Pennsylvania.
 Her books include The Catholic Table: Finding Joy Where Food & Faith Meet (Emmaus Road, 2016); The American Catholic Almanac: The Patriots, Saints, Rogues, and Ordinary People Who Changed America (Image, 2014), These Beautiful Bones: An Everyday Theology of the Body (Emmaus Road, 2013), and The Catholic Girl’s Survival Guide for the Single Years (Emmaus Road, 2012).
-A contributing editor to Our Sunday Visitor and Franciscan Way Magazine, her writing has also appeared in First Things, Touchstone, the National Catholic Register, Lay Witness, Catholic Digest, and elsewhere.
+Her writing has also appeared in Our Sunday Visitor, Franciscan Way Magazine, First Things, Touchstone, the National Catholic Register, Lay Witness, Catholic Digest, and elsewhere.
 Honored by both the Catholic Press Association and the Associated Church Press, Chapman writes regularly about faith, hospitality, and food at her blog, The Catholic Table (www.thecatholictable.com).
 Married in 2016, she currently lives in Pittsburgh, with her husband, Christopher.

 If you want to read a backlog of my old articles on my badly maintained (like, completely ignored website for the last year), visit www.EmilyStimpson.com.